malusos/blog/deploy-with-openvino.md

 optimum-cli export openvino -m meta-llama/Meta-Llama-3.1-8B ./llam-3.1-8b-ov
 ```

-The `./llam-3.1-8b-ov` folder will contain `.xml` and `bin` IR model files and required configuration files that come from the source model. 🤗 tokenizer will be also converted to the format of `openvino-tokenizers` library and corresponding configuration files will be created in the same folder.
+The `./llam-3.1-8b-ov` folder will contain `.xml` and `bin` IR model files, and the required configuration files that come from the source model. 🤗 tokenizer will be also converted to the format of `openvino-tokenizers` library and corresponding configuration files will be created in the same folder.

 ## Step 3: Model Optimization

-When running LLMs on the resource constrained edge and client devices, model optimization is highly recommended step.
+When running LLMs on the resource-constrained edge and client devices, model optimization is a highly recommended step.
 Weight-only quantization is a mainstream approach that significantly reduces latency and model footprint.
 Optimum-Intel offers weight-only quantization through the Neural Network Compression Framework (NNCF), which has a variety of optimization techniques designed specifically for LLMs: from data-free INT8 and INT4 weight quantization to data-aware methods such as [AWQ](https://huggingface.co/docs/transformers/main/en/quantization/awq), [GPTQ](https://huggingface.co/docs/transformers/main/en/quantization/gptq), quantization scale estimation, mixed-precision quantization.
 By default, weights of the models that are larger than one billion parameters are quantized to INT8 precision which is safe in terms of accuracy.
 It means that the export steps described above lead to the model with 8-bit weights.
-However, 4-bit integer weight-only quantization allows achieving a better accuracy-performance trade-off.
+However, 4-bit integer weight-only quantization allows achieving a better accuracy-to-performance trade-off.

-For `meta-llama/Meta-Llama-3.1-8B` model we recommend stacking AWQ, quantization scale estimation along with mixed-precision INT4/INT8 quantization of weights using a calibration dataset that reflects a deployment use case.
+For `meta-llama/Meta-Llama-3.1-8B` model we recommend stacking AWQ and quantization scale estimation, along with mixed-precision INT4/INT8 quantization of weights using a calibration dataset that reflects a deployment use case.
 As in the case of export, there are two options on how to apply 4-bit weight-only quantization to LLM model:
 ### Using Python API
 - Specify `quantization_config` parameter in the `.from_pretrained()` method.
 In this case `OVWeightQuantizationConfig` object should be created and set to this parameter as follows:
 ```pythonTransformers